Introduction

 Construction and Composition

-Engineered Wood: Made from wood fibers, strands, or particles bonded with adhesives.
+- Engineered Wood: Made from wood fibres, strands, or particles bonded with adhesives.
 It is often constructed to meet specific performance criteria.

 Strength and Durability